The best startup pitch deck ever built

 The value prop is crystal clear: "HR & Culture platform for engaged employees".
 You understand what they do (HR platform) and the benefit ("engaged employees").

 When you're an early-stage startup, you have to be explicit about your value prop.
 Avoid inspirational taglines like "The future of work".
-Instead, make it extremely clear what it is you're doing.
+Instead, make your own cover slide extremely clear what it is you're doing.
 Leave no room for doubt.
 Kenjo did a great job at that.

 Slide 3 & 4: Problem/Solution from the Front deck